For the Dream of a Sunset

 Look for a Flash of Pink

 We’re told by a couple of people returning to the parking lot that there are flamingos just a bit further along.
+More than likely, what they observed were roseate spoonbills—close cousins of flamingos.
 Unfortunately, we don’t see them.
-It’s exciting to realize that they live here, though.
-It certainly provides a good reason to return another time.

 There be Alligators